jenish-rudani/351_Grading_Scripts/README.txt

-Extract submissions in submission folder
-Run script in LINUX ENV
+Extract submissions in ~/A2_Script/submissions folder on BeagleBone Run grading.py script in LINUX ENV